Healthy Recipes Blog

 • Spaghetti squash: I use a small, 2-pound spaghetti squash.

 • Lean ground beef: I typically use an 85/15 mixture.
-I find that leaner than that is not as flavorful.
+Leaner than that is dry, not as flavorful, and can cause the meatballs to fall apart.
 Sometimes, I use ground turkey and make turkey meatballs.

-• Marinara sauce: I try to use a sugar-free brand such as Rao's.
+• Marinara sauce: Try to use a sugar-free brand such as Rao's.

 • Chopped parsley: Used mostly for garnish, although it does add a layer of flavor.